stephenrjohnson/producteev/README.md

 A Ruby wrapper for the Producteev REST API

 Supports all the API methods.
 If i have missed any let me know.
+More information on the API can be found at http://code.google.com/p/producteev-api/wiki/methodsDescriptions#Summary

 I need to write some tests i know, but if you feel like doing it just raise a merge request.
 ## Installation